sytelus/nanuGPT/README.md

 ## Credits

-This repository uses code from [nanoGPT](https://github.com/karpathy/nanoGPT) and [grokking](https://github.com/danielmamay/grokking) as foundation.
+This repository uses code from [nanoGPT](https://github.com/karpathy/nanoGPT) and [grokking](https://github.com/danielmamay/grokking) as starting point.
 The code here is inspired from the philosophy and style of these authors.
-Beyond that, you might find very little novelty here.